-All calculations use 2026 updated reference ranges from American College of Physicians guidelines
+All calculations follow 2026 American Society of Hematology guidelines

 Not Medical Advice: This eosinophil calculator 2026 is an educational tool for informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment from a qualified healthcare provider licensed in your state.